-Otto Luyken Laurel, a perfect evergreen shrub is a dwarf form of English Cherry Laurel with creamy white flower on bright glossy foliage.
+Otto Luyken Laurel, a perfect evergreen shrub is a dwarf form of English Cherry Laurel with creamy white flowers on bright glossy foliage.

 It was first introduced in Germany by Hesse Nurseries in year around 1968.
-Originally, it is native to Southeast Europe and Southwestern Asia, generally recognized for tall growth of plants in wild reaching to tree height.
+Originally, it is native to Southeast Europe and Southwestern Asia, generally recognized for the tall growth of plants in the wild reaching tree height.

-You can also grow it quite easily as it is neat and manageable shrub causing not much disturbance for grower as well as neighboring plants.
+You can also grow it quite easily as it is a neat and manageable shrub causing not much disturbance for growers as well as neighbouring plants.

-This dense hedge gives compact growth for privacy screen and is a perfect winter shelter for roaming birds.
+This dense hedge gives compact growth for the privacy screens and is a perfect winter shelter for roaming birds.

-Zone 6 hardiness signifies that it can grow in cold temperature ranging from 0 – 100 C giving you opportunity to enjoy its beauty year round.
+Zone 6 hardiness signifies that it can grow in cold temperatures ranging from 0 – 100 C giving you the opportunity to enjoy its beauty year-round.